kragen/derctuo/veskeno-outline.md

 programs.
 This contrasts to, for example, adding new positional arguments to a function call.
-(Adding new fields to a C struct is a kind of middle ground: it breaks existing *compiled* programs, but not existing source code, because it's an incompatible change to the ABI but not the API.)
+(Adding new fields to a C struct is a kind of middle ground: it breaks existing *compiled* programs, but not existing source code, because it’s an incompatible change to the ABI but not the API.)
 This kind of decoupling via name-value pairs is a pervasive pattern for permitting the independent evolution of different software components.

-To a great extent, such decoupling can be provided within a Veskeno image without any special support from the Veskeno virtual machine: a "filesystem", a tree of string-indexed blobs, can be built in memory and accessed via a filesystem-emulation library.
+To a great extent, such decoupling can be provided within a Veskeno image without any special support from the Veskeno virtual machine: a “filesystem”, a tree of string-indexed blobs, can be built in memory and accessed via a filesystem-emulation library.
 This collapses if multiple gigabytes of data are needed, but my intent with Derctuo is to keep the total size of all the data in the image to double-digit megabytes.

-It's common for physical computers to use "memory-mapped I/O": magical memory addresses which cause things to happen in the physical world when they are written or even read.
+It’s common for physical computers to use “memory-mapped I/O”: magical memory addresses which cause things to happen in the physical world when they are written or even read.
 This is costly to provide in virtual machines in general, because nearly every time memory is read